 Signal flags could be used to communicate between ships.
 Mail was a bit haphazard and was received only occasionally, when a ship happened to meet another ship or come to a port.

 A logbook about the ship’s voyage was kept by the ship’s mate.
-He recorded the day’s weather and wind, condition of the sea (waves, fog, ice), the ship’s direction, sails hoisted, whales seen or captured, work done, amount of oil stowed, food stores, events of note, and the longitude and latitude of the ship.
-This was all noted in a single paragraph, carefully written in pen and ink or in pencil.
+He recorded the day’s weather and wind, condition of the sea (waves, fog, ice), the ship’s direction, sails hoisted, whales seen or captured, work done, food for the day, amount of oil stowed, events of note, and the longitude and latitude of the ship.
+This might be all noted in a single paragraph, carefully written in pen and ink or in pencil.
 Daily entries often closed with “And so ends this day.”
 Some mates used an ink stamp carved of wood, with a whale imprint to mark entries for days they saw or caught a whale.
 Others drew pictures of passing ships or nearby shorelines in the margins of the logbook.

 Events recorded included “gams” (meet-ups) with other ships, finding a stowaway, boat repairs, trouble with sailors, illnesses, and occasionally, the mate’s opinions.
 “The best ship I’ve ever seen” wrote a mate at the beginning of one voyage.
 “The captain is a tyrant,” reads another logbook at the end of a voyage.